Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Numerical experiments concerning Q2

-\paragraph{Acknowledgements.} The authors thank Timo Betcke (University College London) and S\'ebastien Loisel (Heriot-Watt) for useful discussions.
-In particular, EAS's understanding of the improvement on the Elman estimate by Beckermann, Goreinov, Tyrtyshnikov was greatly improved after seeing the alternative derivation of this result in \cite[Equations 3.2 and 4.8]{GrLo:15}.
+\paragraph{Acknowledgements.} The authors thank Timo Betcke (University College London), Simon Chandler-Wilde (University of Reading), and S\'ebastien Loisel (Heriot-Watt University) for useful discussions.
+In particular, EAS's understanding of the improvement on the Elman estimate in \cite{BeGoTy:06} was greatly improved after seeing the alternative derivation of this result in \cite[Equations 3.2 and 4.8]{GrLo:15}.
 This research made use of the Balena High Performance Computing (HPC) Service at the University of Bath.
-JG would like to thank the National Science Foundation for support under the Mathematical Sciences Postdoctoral Research Fellowship DMS-1502661.
+JG thanks the US National Science Foundation for support under the Mathematical Sciences Postdoctoral Research Fellowship DMS-1502661, and EAS thanks the UK Engineering and Physical Sciences Research Council for support under Grant EP/R005591/1.